 The ship's main DC Voltage system is 12 Volt.
 There are 2 separate battery groups - one for the deep cycle house consumption and the other dedicated to starting the engine.
-The house bank consists of 6 industrial quality lead acid 2-Volt cells grouped into a single bank.
-This battery gives a total of 612-amp hours.
+The house bank consists of 12 industrial quality lead acid 2-Volt cells grouped into 2 banks.
+These batteries combine for a total of 1200 amp hours.
 This type of battery is not commonly used on smaller vessels because of size and weight constraints.
-We have designed our battery installations to be close to the center of buoyancy and as low as possible actually increasing the vessels overall stability.
+We have designed our battery installations to be close to the center of buoyancy and as low as possible, actually increasing the vessel's overall stability.
 If it becomes necessary to replace a cell, they are available in almost any part of the world where industrial cells are used (example - electric forklifts).
-This type of battery has an expected life span in this application of 7 to 10 years (when properly maintained) and is equipped with a custom semi-automatic re-hydration system that allows for fool proof and easy battery maintenance.
-The engine has a dedicated Optima Red Top maintenance free spiral AGM diesel starting battery.
+This type of battery has an expected life span in this application of at least 7 to 10 years and possibly upwards to 15 years when properly maintained and conditioned.